nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * Find command must take at least 1 prefix input.
 * Find command can only take 1 input for each prefix.
+* If you input multiple of the same prefix, only the last prefix will be used for the search of that category.
 * Input for each prefix can contain multiple search terms separated by whitespace, e.g. `n/John Mary`, `t/friend colleague`
 * Inputs are **case-insensitive**